dinki/View-Assist/View Assist dashboard and views/README.md

 * Look at both assisting and processing variants of the bar and popup (not working in SA but less impactful when others move to HassMic)
 * Add font definition (BP input created, assigned to variable, and set in attributes but not used in dashboard)
 * Add ability to select icon size (BP input created, assigned to variable, and set in attributes but not used in dashboard)
+* Use microphone type to set variables in variable template of dashboard
+* Move assist_group (not worth the effort??),  var_weather_entity (done), and use_24_hour_time (done) to BP and pull those values into variable template (BP input created and assigned to variable, and set in attributes but not used in dashboard)
+* Fix restart HA goes to night mode when HA unavailable (not seeing this any more)